Adhesive bonding of semiconductor wafers

 Adhesive bonding (also referred to as gluing or glue bonding) describes a wafer bonding technique with applying an intermediate layer to connect substrates of different types of materials.
 Those connections produced can be soluble or insoluble.

 The commercially available adhesive can be organic or inorganic and is deposited on one or both substrate surfaces.
-Adhesives, especially the well-established SU-8, and benzocyclobutene (BCB), are specialized for MEMS or electronic component production.
+Adhesives, especially SU-8 and benzocyclobutene (BCB), are specialized for production of MEMS and electronic components.

 The procedure enables bonding temperatures from 1000 °C down to room temperature.
-The most important process parameters for achieving a high bonding strength are: